-Please note: Script Timer is not yet compliant with Mountain Lion’s Gatekeeper technology.
+Please note: Script Timer is not compliant with OS X’s Gatekeeper technology.
 Please see FAQ #30.

 - international users supported through the use of Unicode text encoding